 These sessions are meant to provide you with an extra boost towards success.
 During the first semester of college you will be asked to make an abrupt change from high school to college study habits.
 College level learning requires that you master course content outside the classroom, often engaging in regular ungraded work on your own.
 Evening sessions with your learning group provides an opportunity to learning how to organize and manage this work.
 Your study time will include reading ahead for class, reviewing lecture notes, and studying for exams over a period of several days.

 A second factor is realizing that you will have to learn course material at a deeper level than memorization of facts.
 All in 14 short weeks.
-The mandatory study sessions, meetings with academic coaches, and availability of weekly review sessions are meant to put you on the road to success during this transition.
+The mandatory study sessions, meetings with academic coaches, and availability of weekly review sessions are intended to put you on the road to success in all of your fist semester classes.

 Prior to SOAR, admitted students will complete an Academic Questionnaire.
 As with all other Albion College first-year students, this will information will be used to help create a well-balanced and successful course schedule which will help you to be the most successful during your first-semester.
 Briton Path students are grouped together into learning communities and assigned an Academic Coach based on a shared first-year class, so any changes to your first semester schedule must be in consultation with a Briton Path staff member.